-Afterwards, The Calcutta Tramway Company was formed and Meter-gauge horse-drawn tram tracks were laid from Sealdah to Armenian Ghat via Bowbazar Street, Dalhousie Square, and Strand Road.
+Afterward, the Calcutta Tramway Company was formed and Meter-gauge horse-drawn tram tracks were laid from Sealdah to Armenian Ghat via Bowbazar Street, Dalhousie Square, and Strand Road.
 This was such an ambitious project that it was inaugurated by the then Viceroy of India.
 You may think about the intensity of joy and happiness at the time.
-This was the start and ever since, the public transit system of the Indian cities have remained developing at a faster pace.
+This was the start and ever since the public transit system of the Indian cities has remained developing at a faster pace.

 The tram networks were very popular at the time but with advancements in technology, Kolkata decided to go for s better mode of transport and it was going to be the first metro network of the country.

 The state government proposed the idea of having a metro network in the year 1949–1950.
 A survey was then by a team of French experts.
 However, the efforts went in vain.
 The proposal couldn't be brought into immediate effect and Kolkata had to further wait for the country's first metro network.
 However, the move was initiated through this event.

 In the September 1919 session of the Imperial Legislative Council at Shimla, a committee was set up by W. E. Crum that recommended a metro line for Kolkata.
 This line was supposed to connect Bagmari in the east to Benaras Road, Salkia, in Howrah in the west via a tunnel beneath Hooghly River.
 The estimated construction costs were £3,526,154, about Rs 4.28 crore (US$600,000) based on current exchange rates, and the proposed deadline was 1925–1926.
 The proposed line was 10.4 km long, about 4 km shorter than the current East-West Corridor, which would connect East Bengal Railway in Bagmari and East Indian Railway in Benaras Road, according to different historical sources.